 Further updates will follow before the Call for Applications.

-Which are the main activities?
+What are the main activities?

 - Hands-on sessions: presentation of the survey data on ageing available to the scientific community focusing on datasets such as SHARE;

-- Poster sessions and other activities: discussing the participants’ research with the senior scholars;
+- Poster sessions and other activities: discussing the participants’ research with the senior scholars.

 What’s special about the Institute?

-Attending the school means developing transversal competences because the approach is multidisciplinary, and those who have a specific economic or sociological background will know more about medical advances in ageing research, learning the specific language in which MDs deal with these issues as well.
+Attending the school means developing transversal competences since the approach is multidisciplinary, and those who have a specific economic or sociological background will know more about medical advances in ageing research, learning the specific language in which MDs deal with these issues as well.